koroandr/log4ts/README.md

 ### Appenders

-Currently there is only one appender:
+Currently there are 2 appender:

+#### ConsoleAppender
-1. **ConsoleAppender** appends logs directly to your browser js console.
+**ConsoleAppender** appends logs directly to your browser js console.

+It has no configurable options.

+#### DOMAppender
+DOMAppender appends logs to some DOM element using innerHTML.

+It has 2 constructor parameters:
+1. id (mandatory) - id of the element logs will be attached to.
+2. escape_html (optional, defaults to false) - if set true, logs are html-escaped before being attached.

 ### Layouts

-Currently there 2 layouts:
+Currently there are 2 layouts:

 #### BasicLayout